itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.9.1 =
-This release is compatible with WordPress 4.4.
+This release is compatible with WordPress 4.4 and has a few minor visual improvements.